 The Office of Digital Cartography and GIS (ODCGIS) provides all computer mapping and geographic/analytic support for the BPDA.
 In addition, the initiative creates and maintains databases related to zoning, economic development, demographics, land use and environmental planning.
 ODCGIS is responsible for creating and maintaining all official zoning maps and maintains up to date versions on the BPDA website.
 The GIS program's mission is to exceed customer expectations, maintain and operate an agencywide enterprise mapping system, geospatial applications and web services while being innovative and adapting to the changing market for geospatial technology and data analytics.

 Role in the Agency

-Find PDF maps created by BPDA staff for download by browsing the categories in the "GIS Maps" section.
+We are no longer able to offer printing services for our maps for the public unless part of City of Boston business.
+Find PDF maps created by BPDA staff for download by browsing the categories in the GIS Maps sections below.